nnidhish/ReservationHubAutomation/README.md

 Deliberately left out:

 - Database validation, because this is a public black-box API with no DB access.
-- SOAP/WSDL coverage, because all endpoints in scope are REST endpoints.
 - Full performance testing, because the assignment asks for regression safety rather than load testing.
 - Tests that depend on preloaded records, because the shared instance resets roughly every 10 minutes.